 The NSW Government is funding this project as part of its $300 million Gateway to the South Pinch Point Program.

-There will be temporary traffic changes during our work hours to ensure the work zone is safe.
-Lane closures may be in place and may affect travel times.
-For traffic updates, you can call 132 701, visit livetraffic.com or download the Live Traffic NSW App.
+These traffic changes are to ensure the work zone is safe.
+Lane closures in place may affect travel times.
+For traffic updates, you can call 132 701, visit Live Traffic NSW or download the Live Traffic NSW App.

-For more information about the work, you can view or download the May 2020 community update (PDF, 492Kb).
+For more information about the work, you can view or download the July 2020 community update (PDF, 155Kb).

 The Princes Highway provides a primary traffic connection between Sydney and Wollongong and provides a link for pedestrian movements between the residential areas to the south and the commercial/industrial district to the north of the highway.